michael-r-may/XCode-FileNew/README.md

 Apple also insist your [app must work on the iPad even if you design for iPhone](https://developer.apple.com/app-store/review/guidelines/#functionality) and will reject you if not so, really, just start out doing the right thing (tm) and sleep easier.

 ### Code Coverage
+You've added the unit and UI test targets right?
+So why would you _not_ want to know where your coverage is best, and weakest?
+Exactly.

 ### Enable Bitcode

 ### Treat Warnings As Errors (GCC_TREAT_WARNINGS_AS_ERRORS)
+If you turn this on before you write a single line of code, your app will still compile without problem.
+Then you get to feel all ninja/god/rockstar/jedi/whatever-stokes-your-ego that you [turned things up to 11](https://en.wikipedia.org/wiki/Up_to_eleven).

 ### Warn about four-char literals (GCC_WARN_FOUR_CHARACTER_CONSTANTS)
+As the description says 'Warn about four-char literals (e.g., MacOS-style OSTypes: 'APPL')'.
+Just check the box already and know you won't ever collide with a reserved OSType and live to regret it.

 ### Hidden Local Variables (GCC_WARN_SHADOW)
 I would enable this.
 It's really not a good idea to have variables shadowing each other, as it makes reasoning about your code that much harder and, as well all know, 'Programs must be written for people to read, and only incidentally for machines to execute' - [Abelson & Sussman](http://www.amazon.com/dp/0262011530/ref=cm_sw_r_tw_dp_Ji1rxb0PAR08G)